 2. Ditch the Soft Drinks (and Watch the Fruit Juice!)

-Instead, swap your soft drinks and juice for plain water, herbal tea, or water flavoured with cucumber slices, fresh mint, or lemon slices.
-This cuts calories, can support blood sugar regulation, and can help you better manage hunger levels and hydration.
-Maintain your resolve by leaving soft drinks off your shopping list and carrying a water bottle with you to avoid impulse purchases.
+Instead, swap your soft drinks and juice for plain water, herbal tea, or water flavored with cucumber slices, fresh mint, or lemon slices.
+This cuts calories, and can help you better manage hunger levels and hydration.* Maintain your resolve by leaving soft drinks off your shopping list and carrying a water bottle with you to avoid impulse purchases.

 3. Avoid Convenience Junk Food

 After a couple of weeks of being soft drink-free, and as you work through any remaining junk foods in your kitchen, take some time to assess the junk food you consume outside your home.
 Cut out obvious sugar culprits such as cakes, cookies, candy, and ice cream.
 Also look at salty and savory foods that you might not think contain simple sugars, such as chips, popcorn, and pretzels, for instance.
 Some granola bars and energy bars sold as healthy alternatives are also packed with sugar, so read nutrition labels or, better yet, snack on fresh fruit, nuts, and water instead.

 If you regularly snack on sugary junk foods during work hours or when watching shows at night, take a moment to consider why you’re eating these foods.
 Are you genuinely hungry, or are you dehydrated and thirsty?
 Maybe you’re just eating out of boredom or habit.